ubikingenierie/ulp-observability-plugin/contributer-jumpstart.md

 ```bash
 jmeterDebug
 ```
-- You can start a test plan in command line without the GUI like this, be careful to the location wher you use this command because it also generate a test report in the folder when the test finish :
+- You can start a test plan in command line without the GUI like this, be careful to the location where you use this command because it also generate a test report in the folder when the test finish :
 ```bash
 jmeterDebug -n -t /home/ubik/Bureau/jmeterPlugin/plans/myTestPlan.jmx -l TestPlan.csv -j jmeter.log -e -o report-test-plan
 ```

 When JMeter starts either in GUI or non GUI mode, you can launch your debug configuration in eclipse.
 If you don't have any error message when you do it, it means the connection was a success.
 You can then put breakpoints in your backend and start debuging.